Diosmin: benefits, dosage, contraindications

 Hepatoprotective

 Diosmin and its metabolite, diosmetin, exhibit promising hepatoprotective properties.
-Diosmetin acts as a direct antioxidant, increasing glutathione (GSH) levels and reducing lipid peroxidation, thus limiting liver damage.
-Preclinical studies have shown that diosmin protects the liver against the toxic effects of heavy metals like cadmium and lead.
-It mitigates hepatic lesions by reducing inflammation and oxidative stress induced by these substances.
+Diosmetin acts as a direct antioxidant, increasing glutathione (GSH) levels and reducing lipid peroxidation, thereby limiting damage to the liver.
+Preclinical studies have shown that diosmin protects the liver against the toxic effects of heavy metals, such as cadmium and lead.
+It attenuates liver injury by reducing inflammation and oxidative stress induced by these substances.
 These mechanisms include a decrease in pro-inflammatory cytokines and an improvement in antioxidant markers such as superoxide dismutase (SOD) and glutathione.

 Adult: 450 mg - 1350 mg (Micronized Purified Flavonoid Fraction)

-Diosmin is generally used alone or in combination with other flavonoids, at doses of 450 to 1350 mg per day for 1 to 6 months, depending on the indication.
+Diosmin is generally used alone or in combination with other flavonoids, at doses of 450 to 1350 mg per day for 1 to 6 months, depending on the indication.nn

 Interactions